davekilian/primer/basic/index.md

 * take the **square root** of the current number
 * **clear** the current number

 How would you break down these formulas and compute their solutions?
+Can you write down the sequence of steps you'd need to perform using your calculator to get a solution?

 There are actually lots of perfectly valid ways to do this, some better than others.
-We're going to list one of them below, but before moving on, take another look at the formulas above and think how you'd do this.
+We're going to list one of them below, but before moving on, take another look at the formulas above and what functions the calculator gives you, and think how you'd do this.

 Done?
-Then here's our example:
+Then here's our solution:

 > First we'll compute $-B$:
 >